-People who identify as Lesbian, Gay, Bisexual or Transgender encounter discrimination in a variety of contexts.
-For example, did you know that over 85% of LGBT youth are verbally harassed in schools, and over 60% report feeling unsafe at school because of their sexual orientation or gender identity?
+People who identify as LGBTQ encounter discrimination in a variety of contexts.
+For example, did you know that 90% of LGBTQ individuals experience mistreatment in school?

-As a result of persistent prejudice, it is especially important for people who are Lesbian, Gay, Bisexual or Transgender to have access to resources, such as a psychologist.
-Because of detailed practice guidelines and extensive experience, psychologists are especially equipped to meet the needs of people who identify as Lesbian, Gay, Bisexual or Transgender.
+As a result of persistent prejudice, it is especially important for people who are LGBTQ to have access to resources, such as a psychologist.
+Because of detailed practice guidelines and extensive experience, psychologists are especially equipped to meet the needs of the LGBTQ community.

 For more information please consider the following resources: